 In this article, you can find out the difference between both gloss and sheen and how they are both measured.
 However, differentiating between gloss and sheen is complicated but important.
 This is because they both have a strong impact on the paint colour and the finish of a product.

 How are sheen and gloss measured?

 Across the industry of paint, gloss and sheen are both measured by reflecting light off of specific angles.
 Gloss is always measured at a 60-degree angle.
 This means that a beam of light is detected from a 60-degree angle off a surface and into a receptor.
 This receptor then provides you with the number of gloss units and can range from 0-100.
 However, the closer to 100 units you are means the shiner and glossier the paint is on the surface.
+To measure this you would use a gloss meter.
 On the other hand, the sheen is measured on an 85-degree angle.

 How to choose the gloss or sheen level?